Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due

 Do you have to have insurance on your car to operate in Wisconsin?

 Effective June 1, 2010, Wisconsin drivers are required to have an automobile insurance policy in force or, in limited situations, other security which could be a surety bond, personal funds, or certificate of self-insurance.
 See auto insurance requirements.

 Do I have to register my handgun in Wisconsin?

 What is the legal method of carrying a weapon in my vehicle in Wisconsin?

-With the weapon cased and unloaded.
+With the weapon unloaded.
 Applies to firearms and bow hunting equipment.

 May an officer exceed the speed limit without having lights/siren on?

 Yes, while obtaining evidence of a speed violation or responding to a felony in progress.

 Is it unlawful to drive with headphones on?

 If there is reason to believe that this would interfere with safe operation of a vehicle, a person could be charged with inattentive driving.